 The Mobile Health Clinic (MHC) was founded in 2001 and continues to provide quality and culturally sensitive care to the vulnerable residents of East Contra Costa County.
-We serve the population with dedicated volunteer physicians, nurses and program staff and drivers.
-We are excited to have our residents participating in this Community Benefit program experience.
+We serve the population with dedicated volunteer physicians, family medicine residents, medical students, nurses and program staff and drivers.
+We are excited to have our residents participating in this experience during their Vulnerable Populations Health rotations

-Most recent patient satisfaction data state that in 2017, 100% of patients surveyed were highly satisfied with the services that the Mobile Health Clinic offered and with those services that they received.
+Most recent patient satisfaction data states that in 2019, 98% of patients surveyed were highly satisfied with the services that the Mobile Health Clinic offered and with those services that they received.